cornell-ece6745/ece6745-docs/docs/ece6745-sec02-asic-back-end.md

 ### 2.2.
 Simulate, Synthesize, Simulate

-We have provided you run scripts that will reproduce the three key steps we learned about in the previous discussion sections:
+We have provided you run scripts that will reproduce the three key steps we learned about in the previous discussion section:

  - Use Synopsys VCS for four-state RTL simulation
  - Use Synopsys DC to synthesize RTL to gate-level netlist